ZitaoZeng/CBDA-subsampling/readme.txt

 See the Examples section below for an example of how to create generic sets.

+Sometimes, after an initial set of machine learning steps, a set of columns from the original file will be identified as important.
+A list of column ordinals is produced, along with a priority for each column.
+The higher the priority the more important the column is.
+This restricted set of columns can be used to refine the analysis, For example, comparing the accuracy of outcome predictions of the 3 highest priority columns to results using the 4 highest priority columns, the 5 highest, etc., up to some user specified limit.

+This is the ascending approach.
+See a more detailed description on how to do this in the section describing script create_sets.py and in the examples.

 There are 4 scripts in this part of the CBDA project, 3 Python3 scripts and 1 bash script.
 For the Python scripts use the "-h" command line option to see the command line options for running the script.